berteh/ScribusGenerator/README.md

   ScribusGeneratorCLI.py my-template.sla
-    generates Scribus (SLA) files for each line of 'my-template.csv' by subsituting the provides values into 'my-template.sla' to the current directory.
+    generates Scribus (SLA) files for each line of 'my-template.csv' by substituting the provides values into 'my-template.sla' to the current directory.

   ScribusGeneratorCLI.py --outDir "/home/user/tmp" example/Business_Card.sla